 Lauren is a doctoral student in Development Studies program at UW-Madison.
 Her research focuses on women’s participation in the labor force in East Africa, gender, empowerment, and social capital.
 She is currently learning Luganda.
 Lauren previously worked for Ashoka, Uganda Crafts 2000 Ltd., and the Interfaith Youth Core.
 She holds an MA in Gender, Globalization, and Rights from the National University of Ireland-Galway, where she was a George J. Mitchell Scholar, and a BS in Social Policy from Northwestern University.
 In her free time she loves baking, gardening, and photography.

-Communications and Events Project Assistant
+Events Project Assistant

 Communications and Outreach Intern

 Kyra Fox is a senior undergraduate majoring in International Studies and Psychology with a certificate in African Studies.
 Her research focuses on conflict and atrocity perpetrators, and she recently returned from Gulu, Uganda, where she studied the complex victim/perpetrator status of former child combatants.
 Kyra has found her home at the University of Wisconsin-Madison, where she loves exploring the bike paths, talking social issues over a pitcher at the terrace, and soaking up the people and perspectives Madison has to offer.
 Kyra is an interfaith scholar at the Center for Religion & Global Citizenry and spent the past summer as a Humanity in Action Fellow studying resistance movements in the Netherlands.